To declare a schema for a primitive data type, such as File, you can use the Schema.declare function along with a type guard.

 Example (Extending a Struct with a Union of Structs)

-This example shows an attempt to extend a struct with another struct where field names overlap, leading to an error:
+This example demonstrates an attempt to extend a struct with another struct that contains overlapping field names, resulting in an error due to conflicting types.

 Renaming Properties